MrDyspo47/HTML-Encoder-Decoder/ReadMe.md

 -q or quit : To leave the program <br>
 -h or help : To get help while in the program <br>

+## How to Run

+Just Install The Code
+Press Win
+Type CMD
+Find Where You Downloaded The File and Drop It Into The Termina , Press Enter Then Type [ python main.py ]

 Author : MrDyspo47